DataDog/Datadog-Labs-jp/terraform-101/Lab2-Monitor/README.md

 		bitnami@ip-172-31-38-248:~$ sudo stress -c 1

-	c.
-Check your Monitor transition to  Alert or Warning and stop the stressing.
+4. Check your Monitor transition to  Alert or Warning and stop the stressing.
 To finish, press `Ctl + c`

 ---